 End preparation should be done as below:

-Cutting of pipe ‒ Always use right pipe cutter to ensure burr free cutting.
+Cutting of Pipe — Always use right pipe cutter to ensure burr free cutting.
 It is necessary that the cut is always at the right angle.
 Hold the pipe firmly to ensure the right angle cut.

-Rounding of pipe ‒ Use suitable size of rounding tool to make the pipe is properly rounded.
+Rounding of Pipe — Use suitable size of rounding tool to make the pipe is properly rounded.

-Chamfering of pipe ‒ Chamfer the end of the pipe so that O-ring is not damaged during insertion.
+Chamfering of Pipe — Chamfer the end of the pipe so that O-ring is not damaged during insertion.

-R-6.2 Jointing Procedure using Brass Internal Sealing Fittings
+R-6.2 Jointing Procedure using Brass Internal Sealing Fittings and Crimp Fittings

+R-6.2.1 Jointing Procedure using Brass Internal Sealing Fittings

 The jointing using brass internal sealing fittings shall be carried out in the manner given below (see also Fig. 13):

 Fittings should be of the same make and compatible with the pipes to be joined.